Follow Us On:

 e: The war of 1971 and the division of Pakistan into two independent states.

 Yahya Khan was deficient in political foresight otherwise he would have settled the issue of provincial autonomy before the elections.
 He couldn’t perceive the intentions of Mujib-ur-Rehman who had been adamantly insisting on his Six-Point Formula whereas Bhutto was unwilling to accept it.
 The President met Mujib-ur-Rehman and asked him to reconsider his formula and compromise on certain points.
-Mujib promised to do so but after the elections he reneged and refused to discuss or amend the Six-Points at any cost.
+Mujib promised to do so but after the elections, he reneged and refused to discuss or amend the Six-Points at any cost.

 Yahya urged Mujib twice to come to West Pakistan for negotiations and resolve the tedious issue that was increasing wide gap and tension between the two wings but Mujib again declined and said whoever wanted to discuss with him should come to Bengal.
 On 11 January 1971 Yahya on his own left for Dacca and literally requested Mujib to at least meet Bhutto and resolve the matter with him in case he was not willing to visit Islamabad.
-Mujib finally agreed and then Yahya had to fly to Larkana to convince Bhutto to visit Dhaka in order to sort out the challenging and exhausting issue.
+Mujib finally agreed and then Yahya had to fly to Larkana to convince Bhutto to visit Dhaka to sort out the challenging and exhausting issue.

-Bhutto and Mujib both did meet each other but the negotiations totally failed.
-Political situation in the country further worsened and came to a deadlock when Yahya Khan decided to postpone the meeting of the National Assembly and never realized the impact of this postponement.
+Bhutto and Mujib both did meet each other but the negotiations failed.
+The political situation in the country further worsened and came to a deadlock when Yahya Khan decided to postpone the meeting of the National Assembly and never realized the impact of this postponement.
 The people of East Pakistan rushed on the streets to protest against his despotic decision.
-Instead of appeasing the angry crowds and finding a peaceful solution he chose to take military action that infuriated the people and provoked them revolt against the dictatorial regime.
+Instead of appeasing the angry crowds and finding a peaceful solution he chose to take military action that infuriated the people and provoked them to revolt against the dictatorial regime.
 The critical situation further aggravated and came to the boiling point when Yahya again authorized General Tikka Khan to restore law and order in the region.
 This decision led to tragic consequences and shockingly resulted in the division of the country.

-Yahya Khan, thus, is generally accused for being one of the major characters responsible for fall of Dacca but categorically speaking we can hardly suspect his intentions, for, although, during his time the ailing element of Bengalism had reached its peak mainly due to economic disparities between the two wings, he did made an effort to reduce the grievances of the Bengalis during his short reign.
+Yahya Khan, thus, is generally accused of being one of the major characters responsible for the fall of Dacca but categorically speaking we can hardly suspect his intentions, for, although, during his time the ailing element of Bengalism had reached its peak mainly due to economic disparities between the two wings, he did make an effort to reduce the grievances of the Bengalis during his short reign.
 For the first time, he not only appointed a Bengali as the Chief Secretary of East Pakistan but also doubled the recruitment of Bengalis in the Pakistan army.
-Besides, the budget was amended to reduce economic grievances of the Bengalis.
-But on the whole Yahya Khan failed to alter their will to achieve independence and self-governance owing to his militarism and inability in fairly handling the affairs.
+Besides, the budget was amended to reduce the economic grievances of the Bengalis.
+But on the whole Yahya Khan failed to alter their will to achieve independence and self-governance owing to his militarism and inability to fairly handling the affairs.